mjpritchard/test-decap-help/content/docs/interactive-computing/graphical-linux-desktop-access-using-nx.md

 ## Setting up your connection

-In theory, there are 2 methods of setting up a connection which should work with JASMIN:
+There are 2 methods of using your SSH key which should work with JASMIN, these affect how you set up the connection:

-1. Creating a connection profile where you specify the location of your SSH private key
+1. Specify the location of your SSH private key
 2. Using your key stored in a local ssh-agent

+For a simple terminal connection to JASMIN, you would follow the instructions in [presenting your ssh key]({{% ref "present-ssh-key/#2-specifying-the-key-location-each-time" %}}), but the NoMachine client needs you to do it a slightly different way.
+The same principles apply however.

-Until recently, we recommended (1) but with the move to Rocky 9 Linux, there are some problems with this approach which are yet to be resolved by the software vendor.
-However we have described a method based on (2) which, once you've done the one-off configuration, should be be particularly useful if you're planning to use other applications like VSCode locally.
+Until recently, we recommended only method (1) but with the move to Rocky 9 Linux, there is a problem with this approach for Windows 11 users, yet to be resolved by the software vendor.
+So we have also described a method based on (2) which, although requiring careful (one-off) configuration, should also be useful if you're planning to use other applications, like VSCode to connect to JASMIN.
 Using this method, Windows users no longer need to create and use a reformatted version of the SSH private key.

-### Overview

-To set up an agent-based connection we need to:

-- Load the SSH private key into a local ssh-agent
-- Edit the NX configuration file to use the native ssh client instead of the bundled one
-- Create a connection profile which makes uses the key from the ssh-agent
-- Connect with that profile to the nx server
-- Make an onward connection to a sci server, which is where you will actually do your work.

-The tabs below show a) videos and b) instructions for each of Windows, Mac and Linux, showing the setup process for each platform, once the software has been installed.
+### Method 1: specifying key location

+{{<alert type="info">}}
+Windows users please note:

+- **Windows 10**: you may need to [create reformatted formatted version of your private key]({{% ref "#authentication-error-windows-users" %}})  to use with this method.
+- **Windows 11**: this method currently may not work for you.
+We are awaiting a fix from the software vendor for this.
+{{</alert>}}

+As you can see from the following videos, the instruction steps below are very similar for Windows / Mac / Linux, once NoMachine Enterprise Client is installed.
 Note that the interface may look slightly different depending on which version number of the client you have installed (we can't promise to keep the videos up to date with every new version, unfortunately!)

-{{< nav type="tabs" id="tabs-video-os" >}}
+{{< nav type="tabs" id="tabs-os" >}}
   {{< nav-item header="Windows" show="true" >}}
     {{< youtube id="-O-Ec4lZJuE" title="Windows" >}}
   {{< /nav-item >}}